bluerobotics/Cockpit-docs/CONTRIBUTING.md

 ## Repository Structure
 1. Each branch covers some form of release of the software
-    - The `latest` and `beta` branches cover the unstable features in development / early testing
+    - The `latest` branch covers the unstable features in development / early testing
-    - The `X.Y` versioned branches track major and minor stable releases
+    - The `stable` and `X.Y` versioned branches track major and minor stable releases
+      - `stable` documents the current latest stable version
+      - It only branches into the corresponding numbered branch at the time of the next version number increment
     - Patch release (`X.Y.Z`) changes are documented (as relevant) in the corresponding minor release branch (`X.Y`)
 1. Documentation content is in the `content` directory
 1. The theme is included in the `themes` directory, as a git submodule